OleksandrMitrakov/To-Do-List/README.md

-Done by: Maja, Olek & Filip
+Done by: Me, Maja & Filip